shekhu10/ubereats_poc/README.md

 joi is not a typescript module so the importing way is different as that in of typescript import * as Joi from 'joi';
   if we do import Joi from 'joi'; this is wrong nothing gets imported. in this case console.log(Joi) in undefined.

+## Day 3

+@entity() decorator will make type orm to save entity in our database

+We are going to use data mapper to connect with database. i.e way to interact with entity there are 2 ways - datamapper and active record. data mapper is for big apps and active record is for small apps. data mapper gives maintainability. and active record is simpler to use as compared to datamapper.
+We are going to use datamapper. because nestjs already has repository and we can extend repository in test. and we can mock the repository for testing.

+now we are going to import repository in our restaurant module as restaurants need to connect with our database. we are going to use mapped types (from nestjs documentation)

+give input

+mutation{
+  createRestaurant(input: {
+    name: "niswdc",
+    address: "afga",
+    isVegan: "false",
+    ownerName: "sgre",
+    categoryName: "sdge"
+  }
+  )
+}